UNIVERSITY OF WISCONSIN River Falls

 * Johnathan Ruger

-After leaving UW-RF, Johnathan began graduate work at UW-Stout, graduating with an Educational Specialist degree in School Psychology.
-In fall of 2004, Jon will be completing an intership at the Carver-Scott Educational Cooperative in in Chaska MN with the Carver-Scott Education Cooperative.
+After leaving UW-RF, Johnathan began graduate work at UW-Stout, graduating with an Educational Specialist Degree in School Psychology.
+In fall of 2004, Jon will be completing an internship at the Carver-Scott Educational Cooperative in in Chaska MN with the Carver-Scott Education Cooperative.
 He will be providing special education services for anyone ages birth to 21.
-Asa such, he will perform educational and social/emotional/behavioral evaluations on the students who attend programs offered by the cooperative
+As such, he will perform educational and social/emotional/behavioral evaluations on the students who attend programs offered by the cooperative.

 * Paul Rukavina

 Graduated 1996 with a Psychology major and minors in Physics and Coaching.

 After graduation from UW-RF, Paul attended Arizona State where he earned a Master's Degree in Motor Development and Learning.
 In 1998, Paul continued his education by being accepted into the Ph.D.
 Program in Pedagogy/Motor Learning with a Cognitive Psychology minor at Louisiana State University.
 As a graduate student, he continues to be interested in the study of sport and exercise (behavioral emphasis), sport pedagogy, performance enhancement (part sport psychology and part biomechanics) and the application of motor learning to teaching and learning.

 Graduated 1997 with a Psychology major and a Political Science minor.